khalid-hussain/shaheen/chap16.md

 who, besides Moosa and Abu Mohsin, no one was aware of.

 The mujahids of the Frontier Falcon had arrived to the aid of the people of Granada.
-Badr Bin Mughira attacked from the rear of the enemy with three thousand horsemen and within no time crushed the enemy lines.
+Badr bin Mughira attacked from the rear of the enemy with three thousand horsemen and within no time crushed the enemy lines.
 A confused Ferdinand ordered his troops to move to the right but in the meantime Moosa had already attacked from the rear.
-Now Ferdinand's troops faced Badr Bin Mughira's horsemen in the front while Moosa's fighters were in the rear.
+Now Ferdinand's troops faced Badr bin Mughira's horsemen in the front while Moosa's fighters were in the rear.
 On the third side, Ferdinand's troops had pushed Abu Abdullah's cavalry back but here too the Christians had to face an unprecedented challenge.
 Suddenly, two